microsoft/vscode-docs/docs/languages/python.md

 - From the editor: right-click anywhere in the editor and select **Run Python File in Terminal**.
 If invoked on a selection, only that selection is run.
 - From Explorer: right-click a Python file and select **Run Python File in Terminal**.

-To change the current interpreter, use the **Python: Select Interpreter** command, which displays a list of available interpreters, including Conda environments and any virtual environments in the current folder.
+To change the current interpreter, use the **Python: Select Interpreter** command, which displays a list of available interpreters, including [conda](https://conda.io/docs/) environments and any virtual environments in the current folder.

 ![List of interpreters](images/environments/interpreters-list.png)